 It is our intent that the geography curriculum inspires our pupils with a curiosity and fascination about the world.
 Teaching should equip pupils with knowledge about diverse places, people, resources and natural and human environments, together with a deep understanding of the Earth’s key physical and human processes.

-Our geography curriculum is underpinned by our Christian values and reinforces British values, encouraging our pupils to think about their own place in the world and their responsibilities towards other people and the environment on a global, national, local and individual scale.
+Our geography curriculum is a socially conscious curriculum, underpinned by our Christian values and reinforces British values encouraging our pupils to think about their own place in the world and their responsibilities towards other people and the environment on a global, national, local and individual scale.
 Our pupils are encouraged to develop a sense of identity through learning about the U.K. and its relationship with the rest of the world.
 Furthermore, our geography curriculum promotes the intellectual, spiritual, moral, cultural and emotional development of pupils whilst preparing them for the opportunities, responsibilities and experiences of adult life.

 At St. John’s, we aim to equip our geographers with a challenging, memorable knowledge-rich curriculum, to prepare them for the modern world.
 As our pupils’ progress and their knowledge and skills develop, they build a deeper understanding of how human and the natural worlds interact with each other and how they change over time.
 Our curriculum helps our pupils to acquire and enhance core geographical skills: mapping, fieldwork, enquiry and investigation, communication as well as the use of ICT.